wesleylhandy/scribo/README.md

 # scribo
 Scribo (or 'scribe' for short), is a Language Interpretation and Recognition Interface; More specifically, scribe is a a command line node.js application that takes in parameters and returns back data.
-Initially, Scribe uses node packages for the Twitter, Spotify and OMBD apis to return recent tweets, song and movie information.
+Initially, Scribe uses node packages for Twitter, Spotify and IMBD to return recent tweets, song and movie information.

 ###Installation Instructions